subhylahiri/numpy_linalg_extras/README.md

 * `expand_dims`:
     Add new singleton axes.

-The following are not implemented by operators/properties of the classes above.
+The following do not implement operators/properties of the classes above.
 * `matldiv`:
     Matrix division from left (exact or least-squares).
 * `matrdiv`: